danwhite371/Team-Task-Track/docs/done.md

 ## Unreleased

+refactor: typescript on the backend

 feat: Add task times inner tables on request
 feat: Use table for task display
 style: Cleanup main page
 style: Increase name and header height